IEEE 1355: Slice: HS-FO-10

 "HS-FO" stands for "High Speed Fiber Optical."
 This is the fastest slice, and has the longest range, as well.
 It sends a gigabit/second up to 3000 meters.

-The character and higher levels are just like HS-SE-10.
+The line code and higher levels are just like HS-SE-10.

 The cable is very similar to the other optical cable, TS-FO-02, except for the mandatory label and the connector, which should be IEC-1754-6.
 However, in older cables, it is often exactly the same as TS-FO-02, except for the label.
 HS-FO-10 and TS-FO-02 will not interoperate.

 This cable can have 62.5 micrometer multimode cable, 50 micrometer multimode cable, or 9 micrometer single-mode cable.
 These vary in expense and the distances they permit: 100 meters, 1000 meters, and 3000 meters respectively.

-For multimode fiber, on the transmitter, the launch power is generally -12 decibels.
-The wavelength is 760-900 nanometer (near infrared).
-On the receiver, the dynamic range is 10 decibels, and the sensitivity is -21 decibels at with a bit error rate of one bit in 1012 bits.
+For multimode fiber, the transmitter launch power is generally −12 dBm.
+The wavelength is 760–900 nanometer (near infrared).
+On the receiver, the dynamic range is 10 dB, and the sensitivity is −21 dBm with a bit error rate of one bit in 1012 bits.

-For single mode fiber, on the transmitter, the launch power is generally -12 decibels.
-The wavelength is 1250-1340 nanometers (farther infrared).
-On the receiver, the dynamic range is 12 decibels, and the sensitivity is -20 decibels with a bit error rate of one bit in 1012 bits.
+For single mode fiber, the transmitter launch power is generally −12 dBm.
+The wavelength is 1250–1340 nanometers (farther infrared).
+On the receiver, the dynamic range is 12 dB, and the sensitivity is −20 dBm with a bit error rate of one bit in 1012 bits.